lloydy-92/OKCupid/README.md

+# **IMPORTANT NOTE** #
+The dataset used in this project, *profiles.csv*, is so large in fact that GitHub will not let me upload it as a file to this repository.
+If you wish to access the dataset yourself, please follow this link to download the project starter pack, courtesy of Codecademy: https://content.codecademy.com/PRO/paths/data-science/OKCupid-Date-A-Scientist-Starter.zip

 # Dating Profile Analysis - OKCupid: Overview and Objective
 This project takes a dataset of users' dating profile information from the fictional online dating webstie OKCupid, and uses various machine learning models to determine the following:
 ### Can a user's relationship status be predicted using other variables in their dating profile using a machine learning model, and which model performs best?